Slumping Minnesota United needs to defend better, coach Adrian Heath says

-A Minnesota United team that went 8-1-2 in its previous 11 games is coming off consecutive 3-0 losses with four games remaining in its MLS regular season.
+A Minnesota United team that went 8-1-2 in 11 games through Aug.
+27 is coming off consecutive 3-0 losses with four games remaining in its regular season.

-You could attribute last week's loss at Real Salt Lake to Loons coach Adrian Heath's six starting 11 changes intended to pay off three days later against FC Dallas at home.
+You could attribute last week's loss at Real Salt Lake to Loons coach Adrian Heath's six changes to the starting 11, intended to pay off three days later against FC Dallas at home.

 "I watched the game again and we didn't play badly," Heath said after Tuesday's training.
 "I don't think we played well enough to take anything from the game in Salt Lake, where we pretty much were second best for most of the game.
 That was certainly not the same on the weekend."

-The similarity is a team that didn't defend well enough in either game and is now in the West's fifth place rather than third.
+The similarity is a team that didn't defend well enough in either game and is now in fifth place in MLS' Western Conference rather than third.

-The Loons have played these last two games with a reconfigured back line because of lineup changes and injuries, most notably starting center back Bakaye Dibassy's season-ending ruptured quadricep tendon.
+The Loons have played the past two games with a reconfigured back line because of lineup changes and injuries, most notably starting center back Bakaye Dibassy's season-ending ruptured quadriceps tendon.

 "They've got to defend better, individually and collectively," Heath said.
 "You've got to be a bit more determined to stop the guy who is is next to you."

-Veteran defender Brent Kallman replaced Dibassy the last two games.
+Veteran defender Brent Kallman replaced Dibassy the past two games.
 Veteran Kemar Lawrence returned from injury to starting left back against Dallas and Heath moved versatile DJ Taylor from left back to replace Alan Benitez at right back that afternoon.
-Veteran center back Michael Boxall's own goal in the 55th minute against FC Dallas the first of goals also scored in the 56th and 58th minutes.
+Veteran center back Michael Boxall's own goal in the 55th minute against FC Dallas was the first of three goals in quick succession.

-Heath was asked Tuesday how much Dibassy's absence has contributed to the eight goals allowed in two games.
+Heath was asked Tuesday how much Dibassy's absence has contributed to the six goals allowed in two games.

 "I don't know, we're all really disappointed that Dibassy is not fit and healthy, but we can't use that every time we concede a goal," Heath said.
 "So we have to man up and everybody do their job, everybody take their responsibility and let's see if we can go win a couple of games."